 WHY SPAY AND NEUTER?

-No more unwanted puppies, less animals to feed.
+No more unwanted puppies, less animals to feed and provide for.

 Less packing up of dogs, aggression, getting into fights and chasing livestock.